 Cheree provides psychological care for people in rural and remote areas across Australia.

 Normal fee's apply.
-The Medicare rebate for psychological services via telehealth is available for people living in Modified Monash Model (MMM) regions 4 to 7, which cover smaller country towns and remote locations.
+The Medicare rebate for psychological services via telehealth is only available for people living in Modified Monash Model (MMM) regions 4 to 7, which cover smaller country towns and remote locations.
 People living in Lithgow (which is MMM region 4) qualify.
-Cheree is happy to bulk bill Students, Health Care/ Concession Card Holders and Pensioners.
-Please see Fees section for further details.

 You can check your MMM classification of your location here to see if you live in MMM regions 4 to 7, thereby qualifying for the rural telehealth rebate.